jsfenfen/990-xml-database/README.md

 #### Removing all rows

-There's a sql script that will remove all entered rows from all return tables and reset the fields in filing as if they were new.
+There's a [sql script](https://github.com/jsfenfen/990-xml-database/blob/master/irsdb/return/sql/delete_all_return.sql) that will remove all entered rows from all return tables and reset the fields in filing as if they were new.

+If you want to live dangerously, you can run it from the console like this:

+`$ python manage.py dbshell < ./return/sql/delete_all_return.sql`

 #### Removing a subset of all rows